}

 1. Stress Balls

-Stress balls are one of the most versatile fidget toys available.
+Stress balls are one of the most versatile classroom-friendly fidgets available.
 They can be squeezed, squished, or rolled between the hands to release tension and improve focus.
 Many are designed for durability, with sand or gel filling, making them perfect for classroom use.
+Explore our full range of sensory stress balls for children to find the perfect match

 Tip: Choose stress balls that are quiet and small enough to fit in a desk or backpack.